 What is Corns And Callus?
 How to manage it?
 What are the precautions to be taken?
 What are the signs and symptoms?
 What is the cause of this disease?
 How to treat it?
 How can homeopathy help you?
 All of this answered, in this post and of course our doctors always there to help you.
 Just fill in your details in the form down below and we will answer all your questions for FREE!

-Corns and callus are area of thickened skin that occur in area of pressure.
+Corns and callus are areas of thickened skin that occurs in the area of pressure.
 They are actually a normal and natural way for the body to protect itself.

-Corns are hyperkeratosis of the skin, this thickening of the surface layer of the skin is in response to continuos pressure on the skin.
+Corns are hyperkeratosis of the skin, this thickening of the surface layer of the skin is in response to continues pressure on the skin.

 Corns usually form on the toes, where the bone is prominent and presses the skin against the shoe, ground or the bone.
 As corn becomes thick the tissue under the corn are subject to increased irritation.
-There, may be a deep seated nucleation, this is like a core where the corn is thickest and most painful.
-As corns become inflamed, there is pain and sometimes swelling and redness.
+Corn is thickest and most painful.
+If corns become inflamed, there is pain and sometimes swelling and redness.

-Callus are thickened pads of skin, usually on weight-bearing portion of they sole.
+Calluses are thickened pads of skin, usually on weight-bearing portion of the sole.
 They also can develop on the hand if excessive pressure and friction occurs for example: gymnastics, weightlifting etc.